• Skip to primary navigation

 The Nanoflex V2 comes in at $90 USD, which is pretty fair for what this shoe offers.
 I also like that Reebok didn’t increase the price of this model like they did for the Reebok Nano X1, Nano X2, and Nano X2 Adventure.

-The second aspect to like about the Reebok Nanoflex V2 is that it delivers a pretty well-rounded performance.
-Honestly, I’m always excited when I test shoes that have budget-friendly price points that can also hold their own in the gym.
+The second aspect to like about the Reebok Nanoflex V2 is that it delivers a well-rounded performance.
+Honestly, I’m always excited when I test shoes that have budget-friendly price points and can also hold their own in the gym.

 Reebok Nanoflex V2 Heel Clip and RopePro